Can Bed Bugs Spread Disease?

 June 2, 2011

-The National Pest Management Association (NPMA) has reviewed the report and feels that there are many unanswered questions.
-However, because it is such a serious issue which could potentially place many at risk, the study is one of many examples why scientific research on bed bugs must be conducted.
+The National Pest Management Association (NPMA) has reviewed many reports like this and feels that there are several unanswered questions.
+This is a prime example of why bed bugs should be studied further.

 < Previous Next >